In this post, I will show you the advantages and limitations of Object Storage.

 3. Robustness

-Object-based storage is guaranteed robust due to its automatic data replication and storage capability across numerous devices and geographical regions, thus ensuring protection from sudden outages that could lead to data loss.
+Object-based storage is guaranteed to be robust due to its automatic data replication and storage capabilities across numerous devices and geographical regions, thus ensuring protection from sudden outages that could lead to data loss.

 Additionally, it completely supports the disaster recovery efforts of large corporations.